matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 Deprecated APIs like `/initialSync` and `/events/{eventId}` are *not* required to bundle aggregations.

-The bundled aggregations are grouped according to their `rel_type`.
+The bundled aggregations are grouped according to their relation type.

 For relation types that aggregate to an array, future MSCs could opt to paginate within each group using Matrix's defined pagination idiom of